0xgouda/0xgouda.github.io/content/posts/my-postgresql-gsoc25-journey/work-and-results.md

-I started by presenting this idea to my mentors, pointing out its benefits and optimizations, and I was asked to implement a local draft PR so they can see it in action and estimate the amount of the change it would cause.
+I started by presenting this idea to my mentors, pointing out its benefits and optimizations, and I was asked to implement a local draft PR so they could see it in action and estimate the amount of change it would cause.

 #### Pull Requests